-Traditionally, burglary was defined as breaking and entering into a dwelling at night with the intent to commit a felony (a crime punishable by time in prison) or theft inside.
-Today, many states have done away with these requirements, but North Carolina retains the traditional definition of burglary.
+Traditionally, burglary was defined as breaking and entering into a dwelling at night with the intent to commit a felony (a crime punishable by time in prison) or theft.
+Today, many states have done away with several of these requirements, including that the crime must occur at night and involve a dwelling.
+But that's not the case in North Carolina.
+North Carolina retains the traditional common law definition of burglary.

-"Breaking and entering” is using any amount of force to enter a building without permission.
+"Breaking" is using any amount of force to enter a building without permission.
 Even opening an unlocked door or window constitutes breaking and entering.
-A dwelling is a place where a person lives or sleeps.
-If the dwelling is occupied, burglary is punished more severely, as first degree burglary.
-If the dwelling is not occupied, then the crime is second degree burglary.
-(N.C.
-Gen. Stat.
-Ann. § 14-51.)
-For example, a teenager who pushes open an ajar window and crawls into an occupied house in the middle of the night in order to steal a gaming system has committed first degree burglary.
+For example, a teenager who pushes open an ajar window and crawls into an occupied house in the middle of the night in order to steal a gaming system has committed first-degree burglary.

 If you are charged with a crime in North Carolina, you should talk to a local criminal defense attorney.
 An attorney can explain the law to you, answer your questions, and help you navigate the criminal justice system.